armv7/8 support (Debian/Ubuntu)

 + sudo pdebuild-trusty W: /root/.pbuilderrc does not exist /usr/bin/pdebuild: line 39: /dev/fd/62: No such file or directory Build step 'Execute shell' marked build as failure

-#7 Updated by Dominic Cleal almost 4 years ago
+#7 Updated by Dominic Cleal about 4 years ago

 The /dev issue was due to udev being missing on the armv7 slave, installed and it's working OK now.